Getting diagnosed with neuroendocrine cancer

 You usually start by seeing your GP if you have symptoms.
 They examine you and might refer you for tests or to a specialist.
-Some people are diagnosed with a neuroendocrine tumour when they are having tests for another condition.
+Some people are diagnosed with neuroendocrine cancer when they are having tests for another condition.

-Your GP can arrange for you to see a specialist doctor if you have symptoms that could be due to cancer.
+Your GP will refer you to see a specialist doctor if you have symptoms that could be due to cancer.

 Last reviewed: